JetBrains/ideavim/doc/set-commands.md

                      If true, creation of global mark will trigger creation of IDE's bookmark and vice versa.

+    `idearefactormode` `idearefactormode` String(default "select")      - IdeaVim ONLY  [To Be Released]

+                 Define the mode that would be enabled during the refactoring (renaming, live template, introduce variable, etc)

+                 One of the following values:
+                 - keep  - keep the mode that was enabled before starting a refactoring
+                 - select - start refactoring in select mode
+                 - visual - start refactoring in visual mode

+                 This option has effect if you are in normal, insert or replace mode before refactoring start.
+                 Visual or select mode are not changed.

     'ignorecase'     'ic'       ignore case in search patterns 'iskeyword'      'isk'      defines keywords for commands like 'w', '*', etc.